-MOMENTUM Sport comes with a wide selection of interchangeable ear fins and ear tips for a personalized, secure fit that stays comfortable over prolonged training sessions.
+MOMENTUM Sport comes with a wide selection of interchangeable ear fins and ear tips for a personalised, secure fit that stays comfortable over prolonged training sessions.
 The larger transducer and corresponding housing are shaped to stay put even in medium to large-sized ears.
 The included robust IP54-rated carrying case stores up to three additional earbud recharges, extending the playback time from up to 6 hours to 24 total hours without reaching for a USB-C cable or Qi charging pad.
 And in a pinch, just 10 minutes of quick charging over USB can provide up to 45 minutes of playback on the go.

 MOMENTUM Sport will be available from sennheiser-hearing.com and selected Sennheiser retailers from April 9, 2024.
-It will have an MSRP of $329.95 / €329.99 and come in three colorways; Polar Black, Burned Olive, and Metallic Graphite.
+It will have an MSRP of $529.95 AUD / $549.95 and come in three colorways; Polar Black, Burned Olive, and Metallic Graphite.

 About the Sennheiser brand